Central Zone Fishing

 WHITE RIVER WILDLIFE AREA

-The Prineville Reservoir Wildlife Management Area (WMA) North shore road is now open to motorized traffic.
+The Prineville Reservoir Wildlife Management Area (WMA) north shore road opened to motorized traffic on April 15.
 The WMA offers camping, shoreline angling and opportunities to see a wide variety of wildlife, including deer, coyotes, otter, beaver, raptors, shorebirds and waterfowl.
 Maps of the wildlife area are available at the Prineville ODFW office and at Prineville Reservoir State Park office.

 - Photo by Greg Gillson-

 Shorebird migration is in full swing a few that have been seen include American avocets, black-necked stilts and killdeer.
-Common loons, grebes, American white pelicans and a variety of gull species can also be seen around Prineville and Ochoco reservoirs.
+Common loons, pied-billed, eared and western grebe, American white pelicans, Caspian terns and a variety of gull species can also be seen around Prineville and Ochoco reservoirs.

-Spring passerine migrants should be increasing in diversity and number as the season progresses.
-Red-winged and brewers blackbirds, white-crowned sparrows, American and lesser goldfinches, mountain bluebirds, spotted towhees and tree, cliff and rough-winged swallows are a few that can be seen.
+Spring passerine migrants continue to increase in diversity and numbers as the season progresses.
+Common bird species that can be seen this time of year include American robin, common flicker, red-winged and brewers blackbirds, western kingbirds, American and lesser goldfinches, house finches, mountain bluebirds, spotted towhees and tree, cliff and rough-winged swallows.

-Raptors can be found throughout the area.
-Red-tailed, ferruginous hawks, northern harriers, kestrels, prairie falcons and golden eagles can be found throughout Crook County and are usually associated more closely with open/agricultural areas.
+Red-tailed, rough-legged and ferruginous hawks, northern harriers, American kestrels, prairie falcons and golden eagles can be found throughout Crook County and are usually associated more closely with open/agricultural areas.
 Bald eagles and osprey can be found associated with water bodies.
-5/14/13.
+Northern goshawks can be located throughout the Ochoco National Forest.

 Scan the skies for a glimpse of large birds with a “V” shaped wing pattern and you are likely to be looking at turkey vultures.
-Northern pintails, mallards, common mergansers, great blue herons and many other wetland bird species can be found throughout the county, and Steller's jays, white-headed woodpeckers, junco’s, several sparrow species, ravens, spotted towhees, hairy woodpeckers, cedar waxwings and red-cross bills are just a few of the species that can be found in the Deschutes National Forest and BLM-managed lands.
+Northern pintails, mallards, common mergansers, great blue herons and many other wetland bird species can be found throughout the counties y water bodies, and Steller's jays, white-headed woodpeckers, junco’s, sparrows, ravens, spotted towhees, hairy woodpeckers, cedar waxwings and red-cross bills are just a few of the species that can be found in the Deschutes National Forest and BLM-managed lands.

 Good sites to look for birds include forest edges surrounding meadows and wetland areas.
 Those with patience and stealth may be rewarded by the call and possible sighting of a Virginia rail moving through thickets of cattails.
-5/06/13.
+Specific birding destinations to consider include Tumalo Reservoir (west of Highway 20 between Sister and Bend), Pelton Dam wildlife overlook and Lake Simstustus (Deschutes River northwest of Madras), and Hatfield Lakes (just north of the Bend airport).
+7/07/14

 Wasco and Sherman counties

 The Lower Deschutes River provides ample wildlife viewing opportunities.
-California Bighorn Sheep are frequently observed in the canyon and can provide fantastic viewing this time of year.
+California bighorn sheep are frequently observed in the canyon and can provide fantastic viewing all times of the year.
 The best spot to view sheep is from the BLM access road just downstream and across the river from Sherar’s Falls (along Hwy 216).
+Lambs are up and active with ewe groups.
+Focus your efforts near large cliff complexes for best viewing..
+Many different raptor species can be seen in the Deschutes River Canyon this time of year including Red-tailed Hawks, Northern Harriers, American Kestrels, Prairie Falcons, Peregrine Falcons, and Golden Eagles.
+Most species have just finished nesting for the year so keep an eye out for newly fledged juveniles.